cholman/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach changes the original array, .map creates a new one

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is inside an object
 3. What is closure?
+    it gives you access to an outer function's scope from an inner function
 4. Describe the four rules of the 'this' keyword.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to call in the parent

 ## Project Set up